vivek-booshan/cs220-sp23/assign/midterm.md

 Also note that Visual Studio Code has the capability to display image files, which means if you're using VS Code, you likely won't need to use an external image viewer program.
+Note that you will need a VS Code extension to be able to view PPM images:

+<a style="margin-left: 2em;" href="https://marketplace.visualstudio.com/items?itemName=ngtystr.ppm-pgm-viewer-for-vscode">https://marketplace.visualstudio.com/items?itemName=ngtystr.ppm-pgm-viewer-for-vscode</a>

 ### Example Inputs, Expected Outputs